 - Foregone Conclusion: The doomed marriage of Dean and Cindy.

 - Good Girls Avoid Abortion: Looks like it's going to be averted, but then played straight at the last possible minute.

-- Idealized Sex: Subverted in one of the saddest, most depressing consensual sex scenes in the past decade.
+- Idealized Sex: Averted in one of the saddest, most depressing consensual sex scenes of the past decade.